- Resuscitation in patients who have had cardiac surgery differs from traditional ACLS.

 This algorithm suggest delaying CPR for initial management.
 The reason for this is recent sternotomy and the risk of life threatening bleeding with CPR.
 Can delay for 1 minute while troubleshooting cardiac arrest before initiating CPR.

 - Inability to get a systolic pressure of over 60mmHg -> suggest severe bleeding or tamponade.

-- Although an uncommon cause of cardiac arrest in cardiac patients -> always consider tension pneumothorax consider needle decompression, finger thoracostomy, check that the chest tubes are patent, attached to the chest drains and are on to suction.
+- Although an uncommon cause of cardiac arrest in cardiac patients -> always consider tension pneumothorax.
+Consider needle decompression, finger thoracostomy, check that the chest tubes are patent, attached to the chest drains and are on to suction.

 - Giving full dose cardiac epinephrine should only be done if instructed by senior clinician.
 Risk of severe hypertension and worsening bleeding if ROSC is achieved.

 - IABP – can trigger based on EKG or pressure.
 In cardiac arrest this mode should be switched to pressure mode in order to help facilitate CPR.
 If CPR is being held for emergency sternotomy can set the IABP to internal mode usually at a rate of a 100.